Eximchain/terraform-aws-quorum-cluster/README.md

 #### Deploy the private contract

-Note that this currently does not work as-is with an observer node.

 SSH into the sending node (e.g. node 0) and run the following to deploy the private contract

 ```sh